-Apparently there’s no such species as a Cabbage White Butterfly.
-In the UK I believe we have the Large White, the Small White, the Green-veined White and the dainty rare Wood White.
+Inthe UK we have several species of ‘cabbage white’ butterflies: the Large White, the Small White, the Green-veined White and the dainty rare Wood White.

 Whichever species is in our garden, I have given up trying to net

 Luckily there is a design flaw in the lifecycle of this elegant yet irritating butterfly…its eggs are bright orange, hence easy to detect and destroy.
 The eggs are usually found on the backs of your cabbage leaves.
 Once the caterpillars hatch they are much harder to spot, especially if they are the Small Whites which are exactly the same green as the plant.

-I recommend checking your cabbages at least every other day because f you don’t catch the caterpillars in time, this is what happens to your crop:
+I recommend checking your cabbages at least every other day because if you don’t catch the caterpillars in time, this is what happens to your crop:

 And the really good news is that when a plant is damaged by insect feeding, it senses the threat and springs into action, creating defense compounds to deter the pest.